 The report recommended the Corps consider paying those bar dues as well as going back to a program that allowed the Marine Corps to pay off the law school debt.

-As of now the reports findings are just a recommendation to the Marine Corps and there is no indication on exactly what from the report will be implemented or when it will be implemented.
+As of now the report’s findings are just a recommendation to the Marine Corps and there is no indication on exactly what from the report will be implemented or when.

 The recommendations have been brought to the service headquarters, Olson said.